Menu Adam R Brown

 Teaching assistants.
 See the online version of the syllabus for TA names and contact information.

 Teaching assistants.
 For quick questions that may be answered in a sentence or two, email whichever TA appears first; they shuffle with each reload.
 Please bring longer questions to office hours.
 Bring sensitive questions (emergencies, accommodations, etc) to Dr Brown.
+Out of respect for TAs' time, please do not address emails to multiple TAs.

 Joe